 So, how does it work?
 For the iPhone 6, Apple has installed an innovative Near Field Communication antenna to make purchasing as easy as holding the Touch ID near the contactless reader.
 There is no need to unlock your phone or even look at it.
 Once the payment has been confirmed, the phone will beep and vibrate.
 So, how does it work for iPads?
 Assuming that we would not use our iPads as wallets, Apple Pay works a bit differently for iPads.
 Apple Pay for iPad allows for one-touch purchasing within apps.
 This means no more having to get up off your couch to get your credit or debit cards anymore.

 Apple Pay is available at over 220,000 stores and available for most major credit card and banks.
-With that said, what do you think about the Apple Pay services?
+With that said, what do you think about the new services?
 Would you, or have you used it?
 We would love to hear your thoughts and experiences!